ilya-galperin/SF-EvictionTracker/README.md

 # SF-EvictionTracker

-Tracking recent and historical eviction trends in San Francisco across filing reasons, districts, neighborhoods, and demographics.
+Tracking eviction trends in San Francisco across filing reasons, districts, neighborhoods, and demographics in the months following COVID-19.
 Data warehouse infrastructure is housed in the AWS ecosystem and uses Apache Airflow for orchestration with public-facing dashboards created using Metabase.

 Questions?
 Feel free to reach me at ilya.glprn@gmail.com.